borelli28/firmware_cracker_macos/README.md

 # firmware_cracker_macos
-This brute force script is specifically designed to bruteforce the firmware password of MacOS systems using the macos utility firmwarepasswd -setpasswd
+This script is specifically designed to bruteforce the firmware password of MacOS systems using the macos utility firmwarepasswd -setpasswd

 ### Usage
 Clone repo